anroots/teensy-moonica/README.md

 * The buzz function causes LED1 to light as RED.
 * Sending serial commands too fast (before the device responds with the ready message) won't work
+* LED brightness can not be controlled with steps of 1 in the range of 0..255

 # Hacking